ABOUT WILLS & PROBATE

 We understand you’ve got a lot to deal with right now – especially if you’re responsible for managing the affairs of your loved one.
 When the funeral is over, you may need to apply for the right to deal with your loved one’s estate: their property, money and possessions.

 Let us help.
-We can connect you with probate and estate planning experts to help you organise your estate and create the legal documents to protect you and your loved ones should you fall ill or pass away unexpectedly.
+We can connect you with probate and estate planning experts to help you organise your estate and create legal documents to protect you and your loved ones should you fall ill or pass away unexpectedly.

 About eziFunerals

-eziFunerals supports individuals and families cope with end of life decisions, death and funerals.
+eziFunerals supports individuals and families coping with end-of-life decisions, death and funerals.
 We are an independent, Australian-owned and operated company.
 We are not part of any other funeral company.

 Our member Funeral Directors are chosen for their knowledge, quality, service, personalisation and experience.
-They go above and beyond, and will take the time to support the family.
+They go above and beyond and will take the time to support the family.

 For more information or to make contact with a trusted Independent funeral director, call eziFunerals on 1300 236 402 or visit www.ezifunerals.com.au.